aprs434/aprs434.github.io/README.md

 ### Encoding tttt
 1. Perform character replacement and filtering on the given string; only allow for charcters of the [42&nbsp;character set](#compressed-text).
 2. Treat the resulting text string as a Base42 encoding.
 Decode it first to an integer.
-3. Then, encode this integer as a Base256 `tttt…tttt` bytestring.
+3. Then, encode this integer as a Base256 `tttt` bytestring.

 ### Decoding tttt
-1. First, decode the given Base256 `tttt…tttt` bytestring to an integer.
+1. First, decode the given Base256 `tttt` bytestring to an integer.
 2. Then, encode this integer as a Base42 string, corresponding to the text.

 ### Codec Algorithms for tttt